PhantomGamers/phantomgamers.github.io/index.md

 * [SteamConfigPatcher](https://github.com/PhantomGamers/SteamConfigPatcher) - This utility allows you to modify settings for the Steam client that aren't currently exposed in the GUI.
 In the future I'd like to make this more useful by adding a GUI and allowing changes to all of Steam's settings, not just the hidden options.

+* [TellTaleWidescreenPatcher](https://github.com/PhantomGamers/TellTaleWidescreenPatcher) - This program allows you to patch your TellTale games to work with 21:9 resolutions.

 * [GTA5HK](https://github.com/PhantomGamers/GTA5HK) - This script for autohotkey allows you to automate some functions in GTA 5 Online such as popping snacks for HP and equipping body armor.
 Hasn't been updated in a while, likely has some issues on the latest version of GTA 5.
 I will update this on request or when I get the itch.